-- Stroll through the well-preserved colonial town of Antigua
+- Take romantic strolls through the well-preserved colonial town of Antigua

-- Enjoy swimming and kayaking in Lake Atitlán
+- Enjoy boating, swimming, and kayaking in Lake Atitlán (and, of course, sunsets)

 |Day 3||Free Day in Antigua||Antigua|

-Day 2: Antigua Walking Tour & Cooking Class
+Day 2: Antigua Walking Tour, Guatemalan Cooking Class

-In the morning, you will meet your local guide who will give you a walking tour of the beautiful city of Antigua.
-This former Guatemalan capital boasts an impressive catalog of colonial relics in a magnificent setting.
-Streetscapes of pastel facades unfold beneath three volcanoes.
-Many old religious and civic structures are beautifully renovated, while others retain tumbledown charm with fragments strewn about park-like grounds.
-On this tour, you will visit the City Hall Palace, Palace of the Captain’s General, the Antigua Guatemala Cathedral, and the Paseo de los Museos.
+After a relaxing breakfast at your hotel, the two of you will meet your local guide who will show you an impressive catalog of colonial relics on foot.
+Many of Antigua's religious and civic structures are beautifully renovated, while others retain tumbledown charm with fragments strewn about park-like grounds.
+Along the way, you'll visit the City Hall Palace, the Palace of the Captain’s General, the Antigua Guatemala Cathedral, and the Paseo de los Museos.

-In the late afternoon, you will be picked up and taken to the site of your Guatemalan cooking class where you will learn about the local cultural traditions.
-Guatemalan cuisine blends traditional colonial Spanish flavors with Indigenous Mayan cooking.
-Your cooking class will be taught by our Guatemalan natives from Sacatepequez, and they will teach you how to make a main dish, Guatemalan tortillas, and a dessert.
-At the end of the class, you will be able to sit down and enjoy the meal with your chefs.
+Following the tour, you'll have free time to enjoy lunch and relax.
+In the late afternoon, a driver will take you to the site of your Guatemalan cooking class where you will learn about the local cuisine, which blends traditional Spanish flavors with Indigenous Mayan cooking.
+Your class will be taught by Guatemalan natives from Sacatepequez, and they will teach you how to make a main dish, tortillas, and dessert.
+Enjoy the fruits of your efforts as a group to finish this memorable evening!

 Day 3: Free Day in Antigua

 Today, you and your loved one will have a free day to explore Antigua at your own pace.
 Aside from well-preserved historic architecture, the colonial core also offers charming restaurants, bars, outdoor markets, and plazas for people-watching.